A Lesson to Learn: Vipshop Holdings Limited (VIPS)

 Is It Worth Investing in Vipshop Holdings Limited (NYSE :VIPS) Right Now?

-Vipshop Holdings Limited (NYSE:VIPS) scored a price-to-earnings ratio above its average ratio, recording 10.22 x from its present earnings ratio.
-Plus, the 36-month beta value for VIPS is at 0.62.
+Vipshop Holdings Limited (NYSE:VIPS) scored a price-to-earnings ratio above its average ratio, recording 10.96 x from its present earnings ratio.
+Plus, the 36-month beta value for VIPS is at 0.64.
+Opinions of the stock are interesting as 6 analysts out of 22 who provided ratings for Vipshop Holdings Limited declared the stock was a “buy,” while 1 rated the stock as “overweight,” 14 rated it as “hold,” and 1 as “sell.”

 3 Tiny Stocks Primed to Explode